Committees must file the following reports in July:

 - Authorized committees of presidential candidates must file a report by July 15, if they are quarterly filers (the report covers financial activity from April 1 through June 30), or by July 20, if they are monthly filers (the report covers activity for the month of June);

 - National party committees and other political committees following a monthly filing schedule must file a monthly report by July 20.
 This includes state, district and local party committees that engage in reportable “Federal Election Activity” (see the “State, district and local party committees” section).
 The report covers activity for the month of June; and

 - All other PACs and party committees must file a Mid-Year Report by July 31 (the report covers financial activity from January 1 through June 30).

-Quarterly filers that participate in special elections may need to file pre- and post-election reports that are not accounted for above.
-Remember, reporting periods always begin with the closing date of the last report filed.
+Quarterly filers that participate in special elections – including PACs and party committees filing semiannually – may need to file pre- and post-election reports that are not accounted for above.
+Remember, reporting periods always begin the day after the closing date of the last report filed.

-- Reporting and FECFile for PACs and parties on July 10, 2019;
+- FECFile Webinar for PACs & Party Committees on July 14, 2021

 Notification of filing deadlines